Powering Queensland's clean energy future.

 Working with the community

-We are consulting early to facilitate discussions with near neighbours, the Barada Barna Aboriginal Corporation, Isaac Regional Council, and the broader community to identify and address potential impacts and opportunities.
+We are also continuing early consultation with key stakeholders, including near neighbours, the Barada Barna Aboriginal Corporation, and Isaac Regional Council.

 BLOGS